ChiQuang98/PS_assignment/README.md

 - Extracts new purchase data from the source
 - Loads it into the bronze layer
 - Transforms and validates data in the silver layer
 - Checks data freshness in the hourly table (Bronze layer).
-If data is stale, the pipeline will trigger the `hourly_processing_pipeline` without waiting for confirmation (to prevent blocking the next schedule)
+If data is stale, the pipeline will trigger the `hourly_processing_pipeline` without waiting for confirmation (to prevent blocking the next schedule) but if hourly data is up to date, Pipeline will not trigger hourly_processing_pipeline to save resource.
 - If the `five_mins_processing_pipeline` is triggered with full-refresh mode, the `hourly_processing_pipeline` will also be triggered with full refresh mode to ensure data alignment

 Key features: